Mass and angular momentum of black holes in 3D gravity theories with first order formalism: Masses and angular momenta of black holes in three dimensional gravity theories : examples

 To find the black hole angular momentum we need to consider $\xi = \frac{\partial}{\partial \theta}$.
 Using the appendix B, the charge variation is given by

 Since the above formula can be represented by the total variation form, we simplify this form to become a charge form

 When $r$ goes to infinity the charge form (\ref{Ang-C1}) can be expressed as a polynomial of $r$ with $r^2$ term as its highest order.
 The coefficients of $r^2$ and $r$ vanish to leave the constant term only.
-Substituting all functions into the above form with $\sigma = 1, \frac{1}{\mu} = \frac{\ell}{3\nu}$, we obtain more simple charge form as follows
+Substituting all functions into the above form with $\sigma = 1, \frac{1}{\mu} = \frac{\ell}{3\nu}$, we obtain